rauchy/one-secret/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install one_secret

 ## Usage

 ### Setting a new secret

-To set a new secret, simply call the `one_secret:set` task:
+To set a new secret, simply call the `one_secret:set` task with a key and value to encrypt:

     $ rake one_secret:set aws_secret_key aba41f7bea276da49ef50aa33474fee4

 That's it!
-This will encrypt the value and keep it inside `config/secrets.yml`.
-Feel free to commit that file to your git repository.
+This will encrypt the value and keep it inside `config/secrets.yml`. **Feel free to commit this file to your git repository.**

 ### Accessing secrets